-But what happens when you actually want to be friends – is it possible?
+But what happens when you actually want to be friends…is it possible?

-What I’m asking is: Can you “stay friends” with a girl with whom you tested the dating waters, but ultimately one of you decided you didn’t want to swim all the way to Relationship Island together and settle in a cabana for two?
+What I’m asking is: Can you stay friends with someone you tested the dating waters with, but ultimately one of you decided you didn’t want to swim all the way to Relationship Island together and settle in a cabana for two?

-If she ended things with you…
+If she ended things…

 Be sure you actually want to be her friend… not something more.

 Before you jump into friendship, ask yourself if you are doing it because you really just want to keep her in your life, or because you hope she’ll change her mind and want to date you?

 I explained this to him, and he said he understood but he wanted to be my friend after he took some time.
 So a couple weeks later when he reached out asking if we could get drinks I happily accepted.

 But when I mentioned one night that I had gone out with someone a handful of times and it was going well, he got angry that I was dating other people.

 Every time we went out seemed to escalate until our times to “catch up” felt more like an excuse for him to make me feel guilty about not dating him.
 There was nothing friend-like about our “catch ups.”

-If you ended it with her…
+If you ended it…

 Be sure you actually want to be her friend…not something less.

 A lot of guys say “Let’s be friends” because they don’t want to feel like a bad guy, thinking that the promise of friendship is going to be better than being the kind-of-a-jerk-in-the-end guy it didn’t work out with she tells her friends about over mimosas.

-And that’s ok.
+And that’s ok!